 I need to file a response for a motion in Alameda, CA superior court.
 This response is to a motion that a defendent filed to remove a lien on a house.
 This is part of a collection action that I filed many years ago.
 I would like to file this motion without a lawyer, as cheaply as possible, and...
 Read more »

 It might depend on the facts of your case, but using pleading paper is generally in any type of California state court civil case.
 You can make your own pleading paper in Microsoft Word or other similar word processing program.
 You can download Word templates for pleading paper.
-Here's one from the...Read more »
+Here's one...Read more »

 I would be very surprised if the clause you quoted referred to something besides accounts and contributions made during the marriage.
 In California, accounts and contributions made prior to the marriage are separate property and the other spouse wouldn't be making a claim for separate property...Read more »